Almost-monochromatic sets and the chromatic number of the plane: Higher dimensions

-It is not hard to see that this colouring $\varphi_1$ is AP-free.
+A similar argument that we used in the proof of Lemma \ref{1notextreme} shows that this colouring $\varphi_1$ is AP-free.
 Thus we only have to check that it contains no AM positive homothet of $(S,s_0)$.
 Let $S'$ be a positive homothet of $S$.
-First note that we may assume that $S'$ is contained in one of the half planes bounded by the $x=y$ line, otherwise it is easy to see that it cannot be AM.
+First note that we may assume that $S'$ is contained in one of the halfplanes bounded by the $x=y$ line, otherwise it is easy to see that it cannot be AM.
 Thus by symmetry we may assume that $s_0'\in Q_i\setminus Q_{i-1}\cap H_+$ for some $i\in \N$.